tylerjacobpohlman/The-Linear-Algebra-Reference/README.md

 ### Limitations

 Again, this is written entirely by me, [Tyler Pohlman](https://github.com/tylerjacobpohlman).
 I am not an expert in the field nor due I have any prior experience writing scholary material.
 As such, keep your expectations reasonable.
 Information may be inconsistent, incomplete, or outright incorrect.
 As such, I implore anyone reading this to note use this project as a direct subsitute to a proper textbook.
 There are plently of free ~~and better~~ resources online for teaching yourself Linear Algebra - e.g., [Khan Academy](https://www.khanacademy.org/math/linear-algebra), [UC Davis](https://www.math.ucdavis.edu/~linear/linear-guest.pdf), and [MIT](https://ocw.mit.edu/courses/18-06-linear-algebra-spring-2010/).

 Please note that this project is under heavy development.
 As such, you may experience the following issues: missing/broken links, The Linear Algebra Reference is entirely written by me, [Tyler Pohlman](https://github.com/tylerjacobpohlman)

+This is a link [test](test.md)